noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ##### Clearly present raw data

 ##### Provide Detailed Calculations for processing raw data
-To find the average frequency that the 7th harmonic occurs at in each trial, the
+To find the average frequency that the 7th harmonic occurs at each pope length, the frequencies from 5 trials at each pio

 ##### Discuss outliers and their mitigation.